digital-craftsman-de/cqs-routing/README.md

 - **[Response constructor](./docs/response-constructor.md)**
 *Transforms the gathered data of the handler into a response.*

 Through the Symfony routing, we define which instances of the components (if relevant) are used for which route.
-This is why we use PHP files for the routes instead of the default YAML.
-So renaming of components is easier through the IDE.
+We use PHP files for the routes instead of the default YAML for more type safety and so that renaming of components is easier through the IDE.

 A route might look like this: